tentone/nunuStudio/CODESTYLE.md

 - Classes should be declared from functions.
 - Static attributes of the class should be attached to a Class defining function.
-- The prototype of the `Class` should be the `Class` itself in order to make the Class static method available from the object context.
+- Always store the class constructor in the prototype.

 ```javascript
 function ThisIsAClass(parameter)